peteroupc/MailLib/docs/PeterO.Mail.Message.md

         string name,
         string value);

 Sets the value of this message's header field.
-If a header field with the same name exists, its value is replaced.
-If the header field's name occurs more than once, only the first instance of the header field is replaced.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+If a header field with the ame name exists, its value is replaced.
+If the header field's name occurs ore than once, only the first instance of the header field is replaced.Updates the ContentType and ContentDisposition properties if those eader fields have been modified by this method.

 <b>Parameters:</b>